qonl/yharnam/README.md

 ## DEPLOY

-This project is set up specifically to run on Netlify, so you need netlify cli tools
+This project is set up specifically to run on Vercel, so you need vercel cli

-`npm i netlify-cli --g`
+`npm i vercel -g`

-Set up your netlify environment variables (`.env.local` for development):
+Set up your vercel environment variables (`.env.local` for development):
 ```bash
 NEXT_PUBLIC_PRISMIC_ACCESS_TOKEN=
 NEXT_PUBLIC_PRISMIC_REPO=